torregozajoshua/twitter-clone/README.md

 # twitter-clone

-A twitter clone using MySQL, Express, EJS, NodeJS.
+A twitter clone using MySQL, Express, EJS, NodeJS and bootstrap.